Breastfeeding may be natural, but it isn't automatic (Volk 2009).

-But moms need to weigh the risks of bottle feeding against the risks of severe sleep deprivation.
-The dangerously sleep-deprived mother is more accident-prone, and at higher risk of infection and postpartum depression.
-An occasional 3-4 hour breastfeeding break is unlikely to imperil your breastfeeding success, and it might be a lifesaver.
+But mothers need to weigh these risks against the risks of severe sleep deprivation.
+Sleep deprivation parents are more accident-prone and at higher risk for developing postpartum depression.
+An occasional 3-4 hour breastfeeding break is unlikely to imperil your breastfeeding success, and may have crucial benefits.

-Well, you can if you want to.
-If one breast gets milked more often than another, you will develop a certain asymmetry in milk productivity.
+If your baby feeds from one breast more often than another, you will develop a certain asymmetry in milk productivity.
 But guess what?
 You’re probably a bit asymmetrical anyway.
 Michael Woolridge and his colleagues have measured asymmetries in breast milk output among mothers with no “obvious bias in breast use” (Woolridge 1995).

 The preoccupation with switching breasts may be a Western quirk.
 Most babies develop a preference for one breast, and—-in many cultures—-it’s not uncommon for babies to feed from only one breast at each feeding (Woolridge 1995).
 This may increase the baby’s fat intake (see discussion above).